mLihs/svg-id-to-class-and-bem/README.md

 **Step 1:**
 Download and install the Plugin.
-Open the Sketch Plugin folder: 'Plugins' > 'Manage Plugins' > 'Reval in Finder'
+Open the Sketch Plugin folder: 'Plugins' > 'Manage Plugins' > 'Reval in Finder'.
+Inside the pluginfolder create a new folder called SVGO-plugins.

 **Step 2:**
-Open Sketch go to 'Plugins' > 'SVGO Compressor' > About and 'Edit SVGO Settings'.
+Open Sketch go to 'Plugins' > 'SVGO Compressor' > 'About' and 'Edit SVGO Settings'.
 Search and deactivate the following option in the svgo.json file.

 ```